My Awarded Projects

 Elliot Cole (*1984) is a composer, performer, and “charismatic contemporary bard” (NY Times).

 Singing is central to Cole’s musical life.
 As a choral singer, he trained with Gabriel Crouch in the Princeton Chamber Choir, focusing on the music of the English Renaissance.
-He has also been a member of a Georgian choir, and a mensural notation study group devoted to singing 15th century music from facsimile.
+He has also been a member of a Georgian choir, and currently leads a mensural notation study group devoted to singing 15th century music from facsimile.
 Roots in song and story imbue his music: many efforts in songwriting and hip hop led to a personal style inspired by traditional epic song, his chief work of which is Hanuman’s Leap, a bardic epic for voices and drums.
-He has performed it in 15 cities, including two sold-out shows at the Park Avenue Armory in New York with Grammy-winning vocal ensemble Roomful of Teeth.
+He has performed it in 25 cities, including two sold-out shows at the Park Avenue Armory in New York with Grammy-winning vocal ensemble Roomful of Teeth.